m-g-k/Running-Oracle-Database-23c-and-23ai-Free-on-OpenShift/README.md

 * A `PersistentVolumeClaim` to provide the storage for the database.
 * A `StatefulSet` which creates a single instance of a `Pod` that has two containers.
   * An `initContainer` for initialisation which is explained below.
   * A regular container which hosts the Oracle DB.
 These containers run under the `oracle-sa` Service Account you created above.
-This is specified in the `serviceAccountName` section wich ties the Pod to the `anyuid` SCC, via the Service Account.
+This is specified in the `serviceAccountName` section which ties the Pod to the `anyuid` SCC, via the Service Account.

 ## How this works